Disease Guide ·Sebaceous Adenitis ·2026

 Chronic Treatment Value

-At $600-$1,800/year for supplements, medicated products, and dermatologist visits, insurance provides steady value over the dog's lifetime.
-If cyclosporine is needed ($50-$200/month alone), the annual cost jumps significantly.
-This is a condition where insurance consistently pays out more than premiums.
+At $600-$1,800/year for supplements, medicated products, and dermatologist visits, insurance provides steady value.
+With cyclosporine ($50-$200/month), annual costs jump significantly.
+Insurance consistently pays out more than premiums.

 Red flag · Exclusion